About Us

 Chris Holcomb is one of our longest-serving Board Members.
 Chris’ tenure started back in 2000.
 Chris wanted to find a way to honor his sister who died of a brain tumor in 1986 at 27 years old.
 The SBTF was the perfect place to do whatever he can to try to knock out brain tumors.

 Chris was instrumental in the launch of the first Race for Research which was held in honor of Tom Clarke, Debbie Holcomb (Chris’ sister), and Hans Greathouse as well as the countless others affected by brain tumors.
 Chris did a live broadcast on 11Alive from that first race.
-Chris and 11Alive have broadcast live at every race since!
-Chris is an Atlanta native and also serves as Chief Meteorologist for 11 Alive.
+Chris and 11Alive have broadcast live at many races since!
+Chris is an Atlanta native and also serves as Chief Meteorologist for the Atlanta NBC station 11 Alive.

 Michelle Roback Kraynak is a brain tumor survivor and advocate.
 While a young twenty-something traveling abroad, she suffered a grand mal seizure and was subsequently diagnosed with a pilocytic astrocytoma in her front left temporal lobe.
 The surgery to remove the tumor was a success, and she has been a brain tumor advocate ever since.